Cloud CCTV

 Highlights

-• Hybrid Cloud model – Cloud storage is typically not local to the UK which can have implications for performance and compliance
+• Hybrid Cloud model – Cloud storage is typically not local to the UK which can have implications for performance and compliance (though a region complaince option is available)

 • Supports third-party video surveillance cameras